global-openstack/openstack_compute_instance_v2/README.md

 ## 📝 Cloud-Init Configuration

+Using cloud-init with this module is **optional**.
+If you want to configure your VM on first boot (e.g., set users, install packages, mount disks), you may provide one of the two options below — but **not both**.

 This module supports two mutually exclusive methods for passing cloud-init data into your OpenStack VMs.
 You **must choose only one** of the options below:

 ### Option 1: Use a Static `user_data_file`